Arturo Vidal: Bayer Leverkusen

 The 2007 Apertura Tournament was Vidal's last with Colo-Colo as he left for Bayer Leverkusen in the summer.
 Bayer had tracked his progress for some time and his good showing at the U-20 World Cup that year convinced Bayer Leverkusen director of football Rudi Völler to make the trip to Chile to convince the 20-year-old to sign.
 The two clubs then agreed on a fee of US$11 million with Bayer Leverkusen, paying $7.7 million for 70% ownership of his contract.
 His transfer broke the previous national record of Matías Fernández's $9 million transfer to Villarreal.

-Vidal missed the first game of the season through injury but was soon thrust into the starting line-up and made his debut on 19 August 2007 in the away loss against Hamburger SV.
-He started in half the season's games and scored his first goal for the club just three games into his Bayer career.
+Vidal missed the first game of the season through injury but was soon thrust into the starting line-up and made his debut on 19 August 2007 in an 1–0 away loss against Hamburger SV.
+He scored his first goal for the club in a 3–0 win over Hannover 96 on 23 September 2007.
 He was ever present for the 2008–09 season and played a vital role in Bayer's run to the DFB-Pokal final.
-On 8 March, he suffered a concussion during the game against VfL Bochum and was out for a month.
-Upon his return, he scored a goal to break the deadlock in the 4–1 semifinal win over Mainz 05 in the DFB-Pokal, but Bayer eventually lost to Werder Bremen in the final.
+On 8 March 2009, he suffered a concussion during the game against VfL Bochum and was out for a month.
+Upon his return, he scored a goal to break the deadlock in the 4–1 semi-final win over Mainz 05 in the DFB-Pokal, but Bayer eventually lost to Werder Bremen in the final.

 The 2010–11 season would be Vidal's last with Bayer.
-He helped the club to a runner-up finish in the Bundesliga and topped the assist charts for his club with 11 assists, which was joint second in the league.
+He helped the club to a second-place finish in the Bundesliga and topped the assist charts for his club with 11 assists, which was joint second in the league.
 He also contributed two goals in the club's run to the round of 16 of the UEFA Europa League.